dsa-ou/allowed/docs/usage.md

 python allowed.py -m file1.py file2.py
 python allowed.py file1.py --methods file2.py
 ```
-Note that the second command also checks the method calls in _both_ files,
+Note that the second command checks the method calls in _both_ files,
 not just in the second file.

+### Ignoring specific lines

+If a code line ends with the comment `# allowed`, then no violations are flagged for that line.
+This is useful for assessment or examples that exceptionally use constructs not taught.
+This feature should of course be used sparingly, as it bypasses the checks by `allowed`.

 ### Organising by units